cherrytwist/cherrytwist/docs/community-membership.md

 # Community Membership
 The Alkemio platform is intended to make it much easier for contributors (users and organizations) to work together on shared goals.
-The set of contributors around a Challenge / Hub / Opportunity is called a Community.
+The set of contributors to a Space / Subspace is called a Community.

 In this document the term "user" can be taken to refer to both organizations as well as users.
-The primary focus is on users, but most if not all of the requirements also directly apply to organizations as the platform allows organizations to join Challenges similar to how a user does.
+The primary focus is on users, but most if not all of the requirements also directly apply to organizations as the platform allows organizations to join Spaces / Subspaces similar to how a user does.

 ## Members of a Community
 A Community thus has members.